seirdotexe/Angry-Birbs-Deobfuscator/README.md

 # Angry Birbs Deobfuscator

+**Note: This isn't finished nor maintained anymore.
+Want to continue it?
+Please fork!.**

 All the tools you need to deobfuscate Angry Birds Flash and to create a fully deobfuscated SWF.

 # How is this possible?